Dev-X25874/Gati/docs/source/instructions/inst.rst

 	`define TailBlock_PoolPadding_WIDTH 4
 	`define TailBlock_PoolCeil 146:146
 	`define TailBlock_PoolCeil_WIDTH 1
+	// For pools with input size that is not evenly divisible by ke
+	// rnel size, mod count is the ceil(input % kernel).
+For exampl
+	// e, 21x21 for kernel 2x2, mod count is 1 i.e. 1 extra column
+	// to be considered.
 	`define TailBlock_PoolModCount 150:147
 	`define TailBlock_PoolModCount_WIDTH 4
+	// Same as PadSides for convolution
 	`define TailBlock_PoolPadSides 154:151
 	`define TailBlock_PoolPadSides_WIDTH 4
 	`define TailBlock_BiasEn 155:155
 	`define TailBlock_BiasEn_WIDTH 1
+	// There are two known bias widths 8/32.
+This is that field.
 	`define TailBlock_BiasWidth 163:156
 	`define TailBlock_BiasWidth_WIDTH 8
 	`define TailBlock_BiasStartAddress 195:164